 Impactful changes in the customer onboarding process

-- The two big changes that helped improve the onboarding process at WeGift were:
+The two big changes that helped improve the customer onboarding process at WeGift were:

 - Enabling automation as far as possible: these include video demos, templated messages ready to send along the journey, making Knowledge Base articles available on live chat, etc.